Big Summer Read

 Hidden Figures: The True Story of Four Black Women and the Space Race

 The true story of four African American women whose talent and tenacity led to careers at NASA is recast for younger readers.
-Though necessarily brief, the unfairness of the segregation is presented in an accessible, age appropriate, and engaging way.
+The unfairness and dscrimination caused by segregation is presented in an accessible, age appropriate, and engaging way.

 If the S in Moose Comes Loose